-There’s no denying it; this year really is like no other.
-We’ve gone through huge transitions as a society.
-We may not be able to travel for that holiday abroad, but there’s plenty to see and do in this gorgeous country of ours!
-So, as you pack your bag for the lush green surrounds of Wicklow, the rugged peninsulas of Kerry or the wild surf of Clare, be sure to include a few of these great books.
+There’s no denying it; this year really is like no other and we’ve gone through huge transitions as a society.
+Reading is the perfect form of escapism.
 As proud sponsors of the Irish Book Awards, here at An Post, we can't recommend these five homegrown titles enough...

 1. Naoise Dolan: Exciting Times

 Sharp as a tack and wildly entertaining, the debut novel by 27-year-old Dolan is well worth a read.
 Set in Hong Kong – where the author spent time a few years back teaching English – Exciting Times

 is the story of Ava, a twentysomething who leaves Ireland for the same reason.
 Upon arrival in the Far East, she meets and is attracted to two very different characters, English banker Julian, and Hong Kong lawyer Edith.
 Ava's cynical outlook as she navigates this exciting situation allows Dolan to explore and dissect pre-conceived ideas around love and commitment, in her signature dry and witty style.

 2. Daniella Moyles: Jump

 If poignant, affecting memoirs are more your thing, be sure to pick up a copy of Jump

 by Daniella Moyles.
 A few years back, the successful radio presenter and model had something of a ‘moment’ while stuck in traffic on the M50.
 Overwhelmed by panic and a sense she no longer knew who she was, Moyles decided to quit her job and backpack around the world for two years – as you do!
 Jump